Plants, Drip Irrigation, Drought

 control overflow.
 Sinuous washes with irregular sized rocks help

 to slow the flow of water as it moves through the area.
-Keep in

 mind that your goal is to keep water on your property.

 - Storage of rainwater can be as small as a bucket or as big as